Manners mean a lot in Indian culture.

 What are some of the important differences between British and Indian culture?

-In this blog we'll examine some of the common areas within the workplace and professional world where Brits and Indians don't quite see eye-to-eye.
+Here we'll examine some of the common areas within the workplace and professional world where Brits and Indians don't quite see eye-to-eye.

 A vast and vibrant country, India and Indian culture attract many stereotypes.